-Randy in Boston emailed me looking for advice on how to turn his team into a little league Babe Ruth team!
-Here is a baseball drill sent to me by one of my readers that just might work!
+Randy in Boston emailed me looking for little league (Babe Ruth) drills Here is a baseball drill sent to me by one of my readers that just might work!

 Soft toss hitting drill…